 Get involved on the River Tamar

-Over the summer of 2015, Westcountry Rivers Trust, as part of the WaterLIFE project, hit the road on a summer tour to explore current feeling about what communities (schools, businesses and individuals) living in the Tamar catchment thought about their water environment.
+Back in the summer of 2015, as part of the WaterLIFE project, we hit the road on a summer tour to explore current feeling about what communities (schools, businesses and individuals) living in the Tamar catchment thought about their water environment.

 People living and working in the Tamar catchment were invited to share their photos and stories about what the river meant to them and to create their own artwork inspired by the river and local environment.
 The summer public engagement tour culminated in the Tamar Festival which was held on the banks of the river at Cotehele Quay in early October.